Serchinastico/fourdays/README.md

-# 4Days
+# Four Days
-Code for the 4Days application
+Code for the Four Days application